alblaine/sliderProject/readme.md

-#Slider Project for J586, Spring 2014
+#Slider Project for J586, Spring 2014 <br>
-#Title: Parkour and Freerunning: Playing in the City
+Title: Parkour and Freerunning: Playing in the City <br>
-#By: Alison Blaine
+By: Alison Blaine